zach-oliver/pymadeeasy/README.md

 ***Constructive*** feedback is welcome at any time to help me along my Python journey.

 ## Current Version
-0.0.3 will include common ways to make HTTP requests and receive responses.
+0.0.3 includes common ways to make HTTP requests and receive responses.

 ## Next Version
 0.0.4 will include common ways to create an HTTP endpoint.